renanmakoto/life-game-app/README.md

 <h1 align="center">life-game-app</h1>

-<p align="center">A mobile game-like app for using in real life I developed using React Native to practice my mobile skills.</p>
+<p align="center">A mobile game-like app for using in real life.
+It helps the user takes care of his/her life by studying, caring for financial organization, health and even mental health.</p>

 Node modules installation commands used in this application are listed below: